 - A. Roof signs (which means signs mounted above a roof or projecting above the roof-line of a structure). - B. Rotating signs (which includes any sign designed to revolve, rotate, or otherwise turn, in whole or in part, by means of electrical power). - C. Portable signs (which means signs which are attached to vehicles, trailers, movable structures, or attached to sign structures which are not permanently anchored into the ground, or any sign which may be transported or is designed to be transported).
-Such signs include, but are not limited to, printed banners or billboards attached to vehicles and trailers; portable signs do not include signs or messages that are painted on or permanently affixed to vehicles that are licensed, tagged and operable.
-The exceptions to this are A-frame or T-frame signs, on property with commercial uses only, which meet the following requirements: - 1. are non-illuminated; - 2. do not exceed eight (8) square feet in size; - 3. number no more than one (1) per establishment; - 4. are not in a parking lot or driveway; and - 5. either (i) meet any setback requirements for structures on the property they are located on, or (ii) are within ten (10) feet of a building wall. - D. Moving signs, or signs with moving parts.
-This includes, but is not limited to, animated signs involving motion or sound; signs with moving words; signs with waiving elements, whether motorized or wind-powered; or similar moving signs. - E. Any sign painted on or attached to natural features such as trees, rocks, utility poles and fence posts. - F. Animated signs. - G. Inflatable devices.
+Such signs include, but are not limited to, printed banners or billboards attached to vehicles and trailers; portable signs do not include signs or messages that are painted on or permanently affixed to vehicles that are licensed, tagged and operable. - D. Moving signs, or signs with moving parts.
+This includes, but is not limited to, animated signs involving motion or sound; signs with moving words; signs with waiving elements, whether motorized or wind-powered; or similar moving signs.